 Living in a Scottish castle doesn’t seem rough, but after Tony and his parents move into one, they befriend a family of vampires.
 And that’s the good part, since a vicious vampire hunter is out to get them, and they need help becoming human again.

-Humans and monsters don’t mix, except for when a human boy stumbles upon Dracula’s monster hotel, Hotel Transylvania.
-In the process, the boy falls for Dracula’s daughter, Mavis, making him one protective dad.
+Humans and monsters don’t mix, that is until a human boy stumbles upon Dracula’s monster hotel, Hotel Transylvania.
+In the process, the boy falls for Dracula’s daughter, Mavis, making Dracula one protective dad.

 Pooh’s Heffalump Halloween Movie